psychotimmy/RC2014/README.md

 7. life.pas: Life - Conway's game of life in Turbo Pascal 3.01A under CP/M 2.2.
 Assumes a VTxxx compatible display.

 8. life2.pas: Conway's game of life with the introduction of random cells.
 TP 3.01A under CP/M 2.2.
 Assumes a VTxxx compatible display.

+9. mastermind.bas: Simple Mastermind game for BASIC 4.7b.
+Guess the correct order and colour of 4 pegs.